This year is a bit different for me - in a really good way.

 The most important in our head at the moment is the upcoming styled shoot which is all about zero-waste and vegan weddings.

-Our goal is to inspire the couples and the industry as well to create breath-taking weddings, but in an eco-friendly, sustainable way.
+The goal is to inspire the couples and the industry as well to create breath-taking weddings, but in an eco-friendly, sustainable way.

 In the middle of the planning of the styled shoot, Lidia and Edward contacted us to capture their intimated boho-vegan wedding this summer.

-We're over the Moon!
+I was over the Moon!

 So we jumped into the engagement session as soon as we could - and of course, it was a rainy day :)